ShaoxinZ/apan5310-final/README.md

 # apan5310-final
-Thie is a project submission for group 4 - spring 2024
+Thie is the term project submission for group 4 - spring 2024

+# ABC FoodMart